YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

     order. [#]_

-- Like subscripts, values are sequences of bytes, except that ordering is not meaningful.
+- Like subscripts, values are sequences of bytes, except that ordering of values is not meaningful unlike ordering of subscripts.
 YottaDB automatically converts between numbers and strings, depending on the type of operand required by an operator or argument required by a function (see `Numeric Considerations`_).

 This means that if an application were to store the current capital of Thailand as ``Capital("Thailand","current")="Bangkok"`` instead of